karakalo/lumen/doc/narrative-spinner.markdown

 is actually happening.

 And third, of course, is the animation mechanism itself.
-When calling the `Lumen.Events.Animate` version of `Select_Events`, I said "Here, call this procedure (`New_Frame`) 24 times every second."
+When calling the `Lumen.Events.Animate` version of `Select_Events`, we said "Here, call this procedure (`New_Frame`) 24 times every second."
 And in most cases, that's just what it does.
-If I had asked it to call `New_Frame` eighty bajillion times a second, the library might not be able to keep up, in which case it'll call the procedure as often as it can.
+If we had asked it to call `New_Frame` eighty bajillion times a second, the library might not be able to keep up, in which case it'll call the procedure as often as it can.
 If you *want* your draw-a-frame procedure to be called as frequently as possible, use the constant `Flat_Out` for the `FPS` value instead of using some arbitrary big number.

 When it's called, `New_Frame` updates the square's rotation value, then calls `Draw` to re-draw it.
-Now, why didn't I just put that little rotation-update code at the top of `Draw` and use that procedure directly as my new-frame callback?
+Now, why didn't we just put that little rotation-update code at the top of `Draw` and use that procedure directly as my new-frame callback?
 Because `Draw` gets called in other places, like after an `Exposed` event.
-And I didn't want those calls to update the rotation, which would have made it "jerky"--sometimes it would happen on schedule, and sometimes it would happen when the user is fiddling with the window.
-To get the smooth stately rotation it has, I wanted to update the angle *only*  when the new-frame time rolls around, once every 24th of a second.
+And we didn't want those calls to update the rotation, which would have made it "jerky"--sometimes it would happen on schedule, and sometimes it would happen when the user is fiddling with the window.
+To get the smooth stately rotation it has, we wanted to update the angle *only*  when the new-frame time rolls around, once every 24th of a second.
 That's a good general rule for frame-based animation: Update your scene once per frame, and re-draw your scene when you need to, but don't mix the two processes.